Inspections, Compliance, Enforcement, and Criminal Investigations

 Enter the accomplishment data for every sample collected, by clicking on the "clock" icon at the FACTS task bar.
 In the Accomplishment hours screen, enter the PAC by selecting from the list of values and type in the number of hours spent collecting the sample.
 Also enter all PACs that were entered in the Collections PACs field on page 2 of the collection record.
 If another person is involved in the collection, add their time by clicking on the "Add" button.
 See IOM exhibit 4-16 page 2.

 After saving a collection record, the system will prompt you for analytical assignment data.
 Enter lab analysis data (PAC and PAF) for your sample.
 The analytical PAC and PAF (Problem Area Flag) may be different from the collection PAC and PAF.
 Enter split sample data on separate lines.
 For DOC samples leave this field blank.
 Do not enter any data in this form if the sample is being delivered to a non-FACTS lab.

 Enter the Brand Name of the product.
 This is found on the labeling of the product.
-It is important to identify the product completely so the compliance officer can communicate accurate information to the court and the U.S. Marshall in the event of a seizure.
+It is important to identify the product completely so the compliance officer can communicate accurate information to the court and the U.S. Marshal in the event of a seizure.

 Enter name of the transportation company who transported the goods in interstate commerce if known at the time of preparation of the CR.
 You may need to obtain this later to fully document interstate commerce.
 In the case of a 301(k) sample, this is the transportation company who moved the component you are documenting across state lines.
 For a 301(a) sample documenting the shipment of a violative product in interstate commerce, enter the name of the carrier utilized by the manufacturer or distributor to carry the goods across state lines.